jeffreyyoung/metabase_custom/docs/users-guide/11-metabot.md

 ![MetaBot similar](images/metabot/MetabotSimilarItems.png)

-That number is the ID number of the question in Metabase, and if you find yourself using the same question over and over again you can save a bit of time by typing “MetaBot show 19.”
+That number is the ID number of the question in Plena Data, and if you find yourself using the same question over and over again you can save a bit of time by typing “MetaBot show 19.”

 ![MetaBot show](images/metabot/MetabotShow.png)